Periods & Disability, Impairments and Conditions

 - Mostly uses menstrual cups: “I think it’s my favourite period product ever”.

 - Also uses period pants and loves the brand Cheeky Pants: “I think that they’re the most cost-effective and crip-friendly period pants I’ve tried.”
-She loves that the absorbent insert goes all the way up to the back and the front, so they’re effective if her catheter leaks.
+Imogen loves that the absorbent insert goes all the way up to the back and the front, so they’re effective if their catheter leaks.

 - Finds disposable pads from big brands itchy and irritating.

-- She doesn’t use reusable pads but her friend does and absolutely loves them.
-Her friend finds them cost-effective and really easy to wash.
+- They don’t use reusable pads but their friend does and absolutely loves them.
+Their friend finds them cost-effective and really easy to wash.

 - Uses a mixture of period pants and a menstrual cup.

 - Recommends homemade pads by Precious Star Pads, as well as their Vlogs reviewing different products.

 - Advised getting a wet bag for reusable pads which you can use to store them whilst out and about.

 - Top tip: Don’t use reusable pads with poppers if you can’t move independently or have reduced sensation, as they may dig in or cause discomfort.
 You could contact an independent maker and ask them to use Velcro or some other material for securing the pad underneath underwear.